11 Unusual Gardens Ideas To Consider

 A bottle garden is an inventive and eco-friendly way to repurpose glass containers by turning them into a micro-environment (mini-greenhouses or terrariums), indoors or out.
 “An aesthetically beautiful option for people who may not have a lot of space outdoors, if any at all,” says Knapp.

-You can set up your bottle garden with one large glass vessel or dozens of smaller ones.
-Place them on an apartment window sill, exhibit them in groups on a balcony or suspend bottles in macramé hangers along a fence or wall.
+Tips for designing a mannerist garden: Set up your bottle garden with one large glass vessel or dozens of smaller ones.
+Place them on an apartment window sill, exhibit them in groups on a balcony, or suspend bottles in macramé hangers along a fence or wall.

 Three Monarch Butterflies flying and landing on pink, orange, and red flowers with green leaves in a garden by a house with windows on a sunny summer day.